-- 1. Click on the A+ GRADES icon on the goldenrams.com homepage, OR open the internet browser (Firefox or Chrome preferred) on your computer and type this into the address bar: https://powerschool.goldenrams.com/public - 2.
+- Click on the A+ GRADES icon on the goldenrams.com homepage, OR open the internet browser (Firefox or Chrome preferred) on your computer and type this into the address bar: https://powerschool.goldenrams.com/public - 2.
 Click the Create Account tab and Create Account button.

-- 4. In the Link Students to Account section: Enter the Student Name.
-Access ID and Access Password (exactly as they are given both are case sensitive); and Relationship. - 5.
+- 3. Enter your Parent Account Details. - In the Link Students to Account section: Enter the Student Name, Access ID and Access Password (exactly as they are given both are case sensitive); and Relationship. - 5.
 Click Submit at the bottom of that window. - 6.
 Sign in again using your new account.
 Keep your username and password secure and do not share it with anyone. - 7.
 Remember to log off when you are finished.